After Beowulf - Year 5/6 - ink on paper

 Kindness.
 It is the highest form of intelligence.

 Equal Different Together

-'What the wise parent would wish for their child, so the state should wish for all children.'
+What the wise parent would wish for their child, so the state should wish for all children.

 R.H.
 Tawney - philosopher and economic historian

-This leaflet explains our anti-bullying policy.
+This leaflet explains our anti-bullying policy and practice.